rxian/phase-video/docs/details.md

 ## Motion Modification

-Given a filtered frame $I$ in the pyramid (obtained with the [analysis algorithm](#analysis)), and an phase image $\Delta\Phi$ representing the motion present in this frame, we magnify the motion in the filtered frame by computing
+Given a filtered frame $I$ in the pyramid (obtained with the [analysis algorithm](#analysis)), and an phase image $\Delta\Phi$ representing the motion present in this frame (i.e. by computing phase difference or with [temporal filtering](#temporal-filtering) on the phase component), we magnify/attenuate the motion in the filtered frame, with output denoted by $J$, via

 $$
 J = I \circ \exp(i(\alpha-1)\Delta\Phi),